Altinget/interview-tasks/readme.md

 - Create a form allowing the user to login.
 - When the user is logged in, they should be able to perform the following actions:
+  - Read an article, including those behind a paywall.
   - Delete a post.
   - Edit a post.
   - Create a post.